-Our event this weekend was at Brunswick Desert Sky lanes and had good turnout.
-We had 85 total entries (58 qualifying & 27 economy parlay) for 3 squads, 26 prize winners and a 1 in 3.3 cash ratio.
-The players bowled on the 43ft Dean Man’s Curve oil pattern that is normally a very difficult to play.
-Players had trouble playing on the outside of the lane and on some pairs, there wasn’t a lot of margin of error when playing inside.
-Moving pair to pair there were big differences, but once the oil pattern started to break down, then scores went through the roof.
+Our event this weekend was at AMF Desert Hills and had another good turnout with all the other events going on around the Valley.
+We had 67 total entries (49 qualifying & 18 economy parlay) for 3 squads, 24 prize winners and a 1 in 2.8 cash ratio which we paid out over $4,000 in main and side event prize funds.
+The players bowled on the 43ft Dean Man’s Curve oil pattern that was a very difficult pattern to play.
+Players had trouble playing on the outside of the lane and there wasn’t a lot of margin of error when playing inside.
+Pair to pair were big differences, but once the oil pattern started to break down in the 3rd squad, then scores started to go up!

 Our first event of the 2019 season was this weekend at Brunswick Via Linda.
 It was a standard three-squad event and had a pretty good turnout.
 We had a total of 85 entries (55 Qualifying & 26 Economy Parlay), 25 cashers, with a 1 in 3.3 cash ratio and paid out over $4,750.00 in main and side event prize funds.
 The players bowled on a very tough 39ft Kegel Beijing oil pattern that had low cut scores for most of the day.
 Most divisions took in the +20 range to advance, which means that they only had to bowl 10-20 pins over average for the entire series, which is bowling a small amount over your average each game.
 The medium length pattern allowed players to play a variety of angles including down and in and deep inside angles, but if you got it a little too far outside, then your ball wouldn’t come back.